melissawm/acquire-docs/docs/tutorials/framedata.md

-# Accessing Data from the Video Source
+# Accessing Data during Acquisition

 This tutorial will provide an example of accessing data from a video source during acquisition.